-- Identifies your unique strengths beyond standard exam marks.
+- How psychometric tests identify your unique strengths beyond just exam marks

-- Reduces the stress of choosing between IITs and other career paths.
+- Why this reduces the stress of choosing between IITs, NEET, and other career paths

-- Provides a clear roadmap for success in Indian companies.
+- How it provides a clear roadmap for success in top Indian companies

-- Helps parents and students align on future goals.
+- The way it helps parents and students finally align on future goals together

 1. Understanding Psychometric Assessment Meaning and Its Role in Your Future